KBTC-TV

 KBTC-TV (channel 28) is a television station licensed to Tacoma, Washington, United States, serving the Seattle area as a member of PBS.
-Owned by Bates Technical College.
-KBTC-TV maintains studios and transmitter facilities separately in Tacoma, with studios on South 19th Street and the transmitter on North 35th Street.
+Owned by Bates Technical College, KBTC-TV maintains studios and transmitter facilities separately in Tacoma, with studios at the Advanced Technology Center (Building B) on the Central/Mohler campus of Bates Technical College on South 19th Street on the city's south side and the transmitter on North 35th Street on the northwest side of the city.
 KBTC-TV is also broadcast on KCKA (channel 19) in Centralia, serving areas to the south and west of the Tacoma transmitter, and three other translators, one of them in central Seattle.

 KBTC-TV is the secondary PBS member for the Seattle–Tacoma market, with Seattle-based KCTS-TV (channel 9) acting as the primary member.
 Through PBS' Program Differentiation Plan, a policy which addresses multi-station markets, KBTC-TV carries only 25% of the programming broadcast by the network.
 In addition to reaching a local over-the-air audience, KBTC-TV is available on Comcast Cable in Seattle, Bellevue, Everett, and in many areas of southwestern Washington.

 KBTC-TV was established by Tacoma Public Schools as KTPS on UHF channel 62 in 1961.
 A major facility upgrade in the early 1980s moved the station down the UHF dial to channel 28 and increased its broadcast range by adding a translator station.
 KTPS became KBTC after Bates Technical College was split from the school system in 1991.